Code-Institute-Submissions/urban-paws/README.md

 # Urban Paws Website

-Working with the company director, this website has been developed as the first iteration for a new start-up company Urban Paws.
-The website provides potential customers with an overview of the company and information in relation to products that are currently being developed and that will be available for sale in the near future.
+Working with the company director, this website has been developed as the first iteration for a new startup company Urban Paws.
+The website provides potential customers with an overview of the company and information in relation to products that are being developed and products that are for sale via links to listings on Aamzon.co.uk.

+The client requested a simple, attractive and modern website that is responsive and easy to navigate and that allows potential customers to sign up for email updates on company news.

 The site was developed using knowledge gained from the Code Institute HTML, CSS and User Centric Frontend Development modules.

-The client requested a simple, attractive and modern website that is responsive and easy to navigate and that allows potential customers to sign up for email updates on company news.

 View the live website [here.](https://matty-el.github.io/urban-paws/)